DESKEDIT/KernelPCwindows/README.md

 All files in the repository are Malware-Free.

-(c) 2023 DeskEdit Corporation (EAndGames Studios Reserved), All rights reserved
+(c) 2025 DeskEdit Corporation (EAndGames Studios Reserved), All rights reserved

 # Notes:
 Specified program not tested on all Operating Systems

 Type [HELP] in the Command Prompt to view commands

+View Our Website Here (IN PROGRESS): https://sites.google.com/view/deskeditkernel/home

 Thank you!
 The Kernel Team.